 Grant married Jackie Tok, a four-sport athlete, in July 1992.
 Jake was born in 1994 and, when he was 3, the Bischoffs moved back to Grand Rapids.
 As time moved along, Jake became a big brother to Jonah, Tyara and Jasmine.
 The Bischoff family loved sports – hockey in particular – and spending weekends together at the rustic family cabin 45 minutes north of Grand Rapids.

 “There’s no electricity, no well,” Grant said.
 “You have to bring your own water.
 There’s an outhouse.
 It’s nothing fancy, but it was a family place in the middle of nowhere that was a nice getaway for us.”

-Members of the Bischoff clan would rise before dawn to hunt for ducks or geese.
+Members of the Bischoff clan would rise before dawn, grab his turkey decoys, and go out to hunt for ducks, turkeys or geese.
 When it was the right season, they’d use their bows to hunt for deer.
 Later in the day, they’d ride four-wheelers and hang out by the bonfire to eat what they killed.

 “Those are some of the funnest times I had,” Jake said.
 “Yeah, it was in the middle of nowhere, but it was awesome.
 It was a huge part of my life growing up, for sure.”

 But on Nov.
 19, 2010, when Jake was a sophomore at Grand Rapids High School, Jackie Bischoff died of lung cancer at the age of 40.
 As one can imagine, the family was devastated.